-org.dspace.content.
-WorkspaceItem contains an Item before it enters a workflow org.dspace.workflow.
-WorkflowItem contains an Item while in a workflow org.dspace.workflow.
-WorkflowService responds to events, manages the WorkflowItem states.
-There are two implementations, the traditional, default workflow (described below) and Configurable Workflow. org.dspace.content.
-Collection contains List of defined workflow steps org.dspace.eperson.Group people who can perform workflow tasks are defined in EPerson Groups org.dspace.core.Email used to email messages to Group members and submitters
+org.dspace.content.WorkspaceItem contains an Item before it enters a workflow org.dspace.workflow.WorkflowItem contains an Item while in a workflow org.dspace.workflow.WorkflowManager responds to events, manages the WorkflowItem states org.dspace.content.Collection contains List of defined workflow steps org.dspace.eperson.Group people who can perform workflow tasks are defined in EPerson Groups org.dspace.core.Email used to email messages to Group members and submitters

-The default workflow system models the states of an Item in a state machine with 5 states (SUBMIT, STEP_1, STEP_2, STEP_3, ARCHIVE.)
+The workflow system models the states of an Item in a state machine with 5 states (SUBMIT, STEP_1, STEP_2, STEP_3, ARCHIVE.)
 These are the three optional steps where the item can be viewed and corrected by different groups of people.
 Actually, it's more like 8 states, with STEP_1_POOL, STEP_2_POOL, and STEP_3_POOL.
 These pooled states are when items are waiting to enter the primary states.
-Optionally, you can also choose to enable the enhanced, Configurable Workflow, if you wish to have more control over your workflow steps/states.
-(Note: the remainder of this description relates to the traditional, default workflow.
-For more information on the Configurable Workflow option, visit Configurable Workflow.)

-The WorkflowService is invoked by events.
+The WorkflowManager is invoked by events.
 While an Item is being submitted, it is held by a WorkspaceItem.
-Calling the start() method in the WorkflowService converts a WorkspaceItem to a WorkflowItem, and begins processing the WorkflowItem's state.
+Calling the start() method in the WorkflowManager converts a WorkspaceItem to a WorkflowItem, and begins processing the WorkflowItem's state.
 Since all three steps of the workflow are optional, if no steps are defined, then the Item is simply archived.